ingo/ingo.github.io/_recipes/birria_de_res.md

 ---
 author: Tejal Rao
 category: Entrees
-description: Birria, the regional stew from Mexico saw a meteoric rise in popularity recently, as a soupy style made with beef, popularized by birria vendors in Tijuana, took off in the United States.
-The best way to serve birria is immediately and simply, in a bowl, with some warm corn tortillas.
+description: Birria, the regional stew from Mexico, saw a meteoric rise in popularity recently, as a soupy style made with beef, popularized by birria vendors in Tijuana, took off in the United States.
 image: birria_de_res.jpg
 image_attribution: David Malosh for The New York Times
 size: 8-10 servings